Skip to main content

 • Team quality: How do the competitors compare in terms of advanced performance metrics, adjusted for strength of schedule?

-• Player matchups: Which side has the edge in key one-on-one matchups, such as a star quarterback facing a stingy pass defense?
+• Player matchups: Which side has the edge in important one-on-one matchups, such as a star quarterback facing a stingy pass defense?

 • Game situation: How might factors like home field advantage, travel, rest, and motivation levels impact each team's chances of success?